hellkite500/adhydro-training/ADHydro_training.md

     `-- superfile.ini
 ```

-You will one at least two terminals to use throughout this training.
+You will need at least two terminals to use throughout this training.

 The TauDEM directory contains the TauDEM generated stream network from previous steps, and the ArcGIS directory contains topologically corrected mesh catchments, streams, and waterbodies.
 From these, the following steps will begin populating the ASCII directory.

 For these steps, you will be running an interactive `adhydro-tools` container, and entering commands on the terminal within that container.
+A *container* is like a light-weight virtual machine.

 Make sure your current terminal is in the directory you extracted the `training_data` in.